Back To Top

 Law Student Consent to take a GSM course

 Law students not pursuing the joint M.B.A./J.D. degree are eligible to take a maximum of 9 credits in the GSM pending approval from both the Law School and Graduate School of Management.
-Law students complete the Consent to Take Graduate School of Management course form posted to the GSM website at business.marquette.edu/academics/forms, obtain all required consent (i.e. Law School and instructor) and forward the form to the GSM office.
+Law students complete the Consent to Take Graduate School of Management course form posted to the GSM website at business.marquette.edu/academics/forms, obtain all required consent (i.e. Law School) and forward the form to the GSM office.
 If approved, the GSM will forward the student permission numbers to assist in the registration.
 Many GSM courses have prerequisites.
 It may be necessary for a law student to provide a copy of undergraduate transcripts for the GSM to review for prerequisites.
-The Transcript Forwarding Request for can be found at business.marquette.edu/academics/forms.
+The Transcript Forwarding Request form can be found at business.marquette.edu/academics/forms.

 Law students may pursue the joint M.B.A./J.D. degree.
 Further information is posted in the M.B.A. section of the bulletin.Back To Top

 The following notations will appear on the permanent academic record of the student, including the official transcripts of the university:

 - Required to Withdraw for Academic Misconduct: Student was dismissed due to academic dishonesty.
 "Required to Withdraw for Academic Misconduct" appears on both unofficial and official transcripts.
 If the student is allowed to return after this dismissal, "Reinstated to University" will also permanently appear on both the official and unofficial transcript.